Girl told 911 'send the police now' as cops waited 48 minutes, official says

 “Those kids could be my kids,” she said.

-Associated Press reporters Claire Galofaro in Uvalde and Jake Bleiberg in Dallas contributed to this report.
+Associated Press reporters Claire Galofaro in Uvalde, Jake Bleiberg in Dallas and Mike Balsamo in Washington contributed to this report.